Never Confuse Vanity Publishing With Self-Publishing

 I would advise caution as the information on the website is lacking many important details.

-There are all of the four telltale signs I mentioned above that should make any author wary of this offer.
-In particular, there is no mention at all of the price or pricing packages.
+The four telltale signs I mentioned above should make any author wary of this offer.
+In particular, the price or pricing packages are not mentioned at all.

 However, it does state: